truenas/middleware/docs/userguide/index.rst

 Running FreeNAS® from a USB Image
 """""""""""""""""""""""""""""""""

-If you will be running FreeNAS® from an
+If you will be running FreeNAS® from an *.img.xz* file instead of installing it from the ISO, you must first download and install the
-*.img.xz*
-file instead of installing it from the ISO, you must first download and install the `Oracle VM VirtualBox Extension Pack <https://www.virtualbox.org/wiki/Downloads>`_ that matches your version of
+`Oracle VM VirtualBox Extension Pack <https://www.virtualbox.org/wiki/Downloads>`_ that matches your version of VirtualBox.
-VirtualBox.
 The extension pack enables USB support.

-Next, uncompress and burn the FreeNAS®
-*.img.xz*
-file using the instructions at
-`Burning an Image File <#1.2.4.Burning an IMG File|outline>`_ .
+Next, uncompress and burn the FreeNAS® *.img.xz* file using the instructions at `Burning an Image File <#1.2.4.Burning an IMG File|outline>`_ .
 Once the image is burned to the USB device, leave the device inserted.

 The VirtualBox GUI does not automatically provide a way to select a USB device to boot from.
-However, you can use a command line utility to link the USB device to a
-*.vmdk*
-file so that it can be
-selected as a boot device.
-To do this on a Windows system, open a command prompt in administrative mode (right-click
+However, you can use a command line utility to link the USB device to a *.vmdk* file so that it can be selected as a boot device.
+To do this on a Windows system, open a command prompt in administrative mode
-**cmd**
-from the Run menu and select Run as administrator), and run the commands shown in Figure 2.2l.
-Before running these commands, verify the physical drive number from
-Start menu → right-click Computer → Manage → Storage → Disk Management
+(right-click **cmd** from the Run menu and select Run as administrator), and run the commands shown in Figure 2.2l.
+Before running these commands, verify the physical drive number from Start menu → right-click Computer → Manage → Storage → Disk Management.
-.
 If the USB drive is different than Disk 1, change the number in *\\.\PhysicalDrive1* to match the disk number.
-You can also specify where to save the .
+You can also specify where to save the .*vmdk* file.
-*vmdk*
-file.
 Make sure that the security tab of the saved file gives “Full control” permissions to Users so that the file can be accessed by VirtualBox.

 **Figure 2.2l: Creating the vmdk File in Windows**

 |10000201000002A500000156B453E8F1_png|

-Once you have a .
-*vmdk*
-file, create a new virtual machine while the USB stick is inserted.
-When you get to Figure 2.2e, select “Use existing hard disk” and browse to your
+Once you have a .*vmdk* file, create a new virtual machine while the USB stick is inserted.
+When you get to Figure 2.2e, select “Use existing hard disk” and browse to your *.vmdk* file.
-*.vmdk*
-file.
 Click “Next”, then “Create”.
 This will create the virtual machine and bring you to Figure 2.2h.
 You can then create your storage disks and bridged adapter as usual.
 When finished, start the virtual machine and it will boot directly into FreeNAS®.

 VMware ESXi
 ^^^^^^^^^^^